Hamilton Students Studying on Seven Continents

 Hamilton students are now pursuing their studies on all seven continents.
 On Oct.
 10, Chief Scientist Eugene Domack, the J. W. Johnson Family Professorship of Environmental Studies, began an 18-day cruise to Antarctica along with two Hamilton students and two alumni.
 The team has already made their first stop on the continent.
 Hamilton cruise participants include Deanna D’Amato Nappi ’15, Katie Davies Smith ’13, Garrett Akie ’12 and Amelia Shevenell ’96, assistant professor in the College of Marine Science at the University of South Florida.
-Students are writing blog updates about their trip each day.

 The researchers are engaged in collecting and analyzing ocean floor sediment core samples from the western drainage of the Bruce Plateau Ice Dome.
 They plan to test findings from previous expeditions for which Domack served as principal investigator.